The US President has sparked fears of a new 'arms race’ that potentially could lead to WW3 after announcing plans to build ballistic missiles.

 Earlier this year The News revealed that Portsmouth was one of the key Russian targets during the cold war along with many other cities across this country.

-But what if Leeds was targeted by a nuclear bomb in the event of World War Three?
+But what if the UK’s second city – Birmingham – was targeted by a nuclear bomb in event of World War Three?

 NUKEMAP calculates the predicted number of fatalities and injuries that would be caused - based on the size of a the bomb dropped on the city – for this story we have selected the option of the bomb exploding as an airblast.